Homeostasis & ResponseDefinitions

 Receptor: A cell or organ that detects a change (stimulus) in the internal or external environment and sends a signal to the coordination centre.

-Coordination centre: The part of the control system (e.g. brain, spinal cord, pancreas) that receives and processes information from receptors and sends instructions to effectors.
+Coordination centre: The component of a control system (e.g. brain, spinal cord, pancreas) that receives and processes information from receptors and sends instructions to effectors.

-Effector: A muscle or gland that responds to instructions from the coordination centre, producing a response that corrects the change detected by the receptor.
+Effector: A muscle or gland that responds to instructions from the coordination centre, producing a response that corrects the detected change.

 Negative feedback: A control mechanism in which a change from the normal level triggers a response that opposes and reverses the original change, restoring conditions to normal.

-Stimulus: A detectable change in the internal or external environment that triggers a response from the nervous or hormonal system.
+Stimulus: A detectable change in the internal or external environment that triggers a response from a receptor.

 Keep building this topic